 Progesterone based programs not only bring cycling animals into line, but they treat non cycling (anoestrus) animals, making them cycle from scratch.

-The PG (prostaglandin) based programs are simpler and cheaper, but the synchrony is seldom as tight.
+The PG (prostaglandin) based programmes are simpler and cheaper, but the synchrony is seldom as tight.
 They require that the animals are already cycling.

 If prostaglandin is injected during the luteal (progesterone dominant) phase of the cycle – day 5 to 16, there is luteolysis and a sudden drop in progesterone levels.
 Heat reliably occurs 3-5 days later.
 If the cycle is already beyond day 16 the cow will naturally come into heat during the next 5 days, but if she is day 1-5 she might not come on for another 3 weeks.